KacperST/KacperST/README.md

 ## Quizly App 📱

 A mobile app for playing offline & online quizzes and creating your own.
 It was  built using Flutter, Python, Firebase Authorization and Databases by me and 3 friends.
-My responsibilities included creating the layout, connecting the app to Firebase Authorization and handling the API`s requests.
+My responsibilities included creating the layout, connecting the app to Firebase Authorization and handling the API's requests.

-Here`s how it looks:
+Here's how it looks:

 [https://github.com/QuizlyTeam/quizly_app](QuizlyApp_Github)